Bistro 8150 — Chef Alayah | Mountain Dining | Elev8150 Anaconda MT

 Philipsburg, Montana

-What Alayah brought back: the architecture of a world-class mountain dining program.
-The standards.
-The systems.
-The feel of a meal that earns its price.
+What Alayah brought back: an understanding of what a serious mountain dining program actually requires — the standards, the systems, the feel of a meal that earns its place.

 02